nonodename/homebridge-egauge/README.md

 This Homebridge plugin integrates information from [eGauge](https://www.egauge.net) devices hosted on the same network as your Homebridge.
 The plugin uses the eGauge [WebAPI](https://webapi.redoc.ly) and has been tested with version 4.5 of the API running on a EG4115 device.

-Sensors on the device are represented as AmbientLight sensors in Apple Homekit.
+Sensors on the device are represented as ambient light sensors & light bulbs in Apple Homekit.

+Consumption/production data in W is represented as the ambient light.
+Read registers are summed and the rate for each register is represented as a % brightness.
+Bulbs will show as on if the associated register is returning > 1W.

+If it's working correctly, at night the lightbulb associated with the solar register should show as off and the grid 'bulb' should show on and 100%.

+To control which registers are read, add a comma separated list of the registers in the 'Registers to Read' field of config.
+If left blank the first eight registers will be read.

+Hat Tip to [Ryan Seddon](https://twitter.com/ryanseddon) for the [idea](https://ryanseddon.com/renewables/virtual-lightbulbs-solar-homekit/) of presenting the data using lightbulbs and light sensors.

 ### Known issues

 * The plugin has not been tested against the eGauge reverse proxy.
-* Currently utilization truncates at 10kw (represented as max light, 10000 lumens).
+* Currently utilization truncates at 100kw (represented as max light, 100000 lumens).
 * Only the first 8 registers are supported

 ## Building